TomSmartBishop/avl/docs/motivation.md

 * Catch: As test framework.
 That unfortunately increased compile time by 8(!) sec, but it is easy to use and there is no library needed.

-* As mentioned: Currently I'm alsoo using Jinja (+Python) for my stencils but I plan to move to clang's libTooling.
+* As mentioned: Currently I'm also using Jinja (+Python) for my preprocessing but I plan to move to clang's libTooling.

 ---